scolladon/sfdx-git-delta/docs/migrating-to-v6.0.0.md

 }
 ```

-Here is the new version of the JSON structure :
+Here is the new version of the JSON structure:
 ```json
 // New JSON output
 {